Home Electrification and Appliance Rebates (HEAR)

 If you'd like to be notified when the rebate program in your state launches, just subscribe to our email list.
 (Our policy team is tracking state rollouts so closely they're practically sleeping in shifts.)

-Who qualifies for Electrification Rebates?
+Who qualifies for electrification rebates?

 These rebates can only be made available to low- and moderate-income households.
 Exact income thresholds and household criteria will be decided on a state-by-state basis.